Ashutosh-F5/D.I.S.H.A.-Travel-Assistant-Chatbot/README.md

 # Chatbot for Travel and Tourism

-Tourists have to spend a lot of time searching for the appropriate hotels,restaurants,and places to visit.
-They face problems due to scattered data on websites and unable to find user-friendly interfaces.
-The objective of our project is to develop a chatbot which can assist the people easily and provide all the necessary details.
-The travel bot interacts with the users and helps them with the required details.
-We have used the Rasa Open Source Machine Learning framework to build our chatbot and integrated it with a web interface for end users.

 Chatbots are programs that simulate human conversation.
 These can range from simple rule-based chatbots, where the user is limited to clicking on buttons or suggested replies that the bot provides, all the way to fully-fledged bots that can handle context,